 Luck is a huge part of Chinese culture.

-So it may come as no surprise that there are many different ways to wish someone “good luck” in Chinese for the different areas of their life.
+So it may come as no surprise that there are many different ways to wish someone “good luck” in Chinese.

 Whether someone just started a new job, is getting married or has an exam coming up, there are distinct phrases you can use to wish them good fortune (while impressing them with your native-sounding language skills).